 Sometimes Florida residents have previously adopted a child from another country, such as China or Russia.
 The issue is that the birth certificate is often in a different language and is hard to replace.

 A readoption allows the family to obtain a Florida-issued Certificate of Foreign Birth, which functions like and looks very similar to a Florida birth certificate.

 A private adoption, also called an adoption without an agency, takes place when prospective parents have matched with a woman who is pregnant and is considering an adoption plan for her child.
 The private adoption attorney helps the prospective parents and the birth mother complete the adoption without the overhead and fees that an agency charges.

 We take care of the entire adoption process from start to finish for families throughout Florida.
-Learn more with a phone or Zoom consultation.
+Learn more with a free phone or Zoom consultation.